For the latest updates, please visit our recent news section.

 Federal courts have blocked attempts by the Trump Administration to restrict entry to the U.S. by nationals from designated countries and by refugees.

 On March 29, 2017, the Federal District Court in Hawaii granted a preliminary injunction preventing implementation of the two key provisions of the Executive Order impacting immigration issued March 6, 2017.
-The Trump Administration appealed this decision to the Ninth Circuit Court of Appeals.
+A similar ruling was issued by a Federal District Court in Maryland.
+The Trump Administration appealed these decisions.
 Appeals are now proceeding in the Fourth Circuit and the Ninth Circuit Courts of Appeals, increasing the potential likelihood of the Supreme Court ultimately hearing the issue.
+The Fourth Circuit U.S. Court of Appeals in Virginia held oral arguments on May 8, 2017; and the Ninth Circuit U.S. Court of Appeals is scheduled to hear arguments on May 15, 2017.

 The court’s injunction specifically halts implementation of Section 2 of the Executive Order regarding suspension of entry by nationals of designated countries for 90 days and Section 6 suspending refugee admissions.
 The full text of the order can be viewed here.

-Due to uncertainties surrounding implementation of this new Executive Order, foreign nationals who may be impacted by the order should contact immigration counsel prior to departing the U.S. or making plans to enter the U.S. or apply for a visa.
-Travelers subject to the ban currently outside the U.S. should contact immigration counsel immediately and consider return to the U.S. prior to the effective date of March 16, 2017.
+Due to uncertainties surrounding implementation of various Executive Orders, foreign nationals who may be impacted by the orders or otherwise believe they may be the target of heightened scrutiny based on nationality, country of origin, prior arrest, criminal issues, prior security delays or other concerns should contact immigration counsel prior to departing the U.S. or making plans to enter the U.S. or apply for a visa.

-Since the release of the initial Executive Order, individuals have reported inconsistent application of rules, being denied entry onto international flights, extended wait times at U.S. Ports of Entry due to extra screening, as well as hours of detention and intrusive questioning (including separating family members and reviewing cell phones, laptops, and social media accounts) without allowing access to legal counsel.
+Since the release of the initial Executive Order in January 2017, individuals have reported inconsistent application of rules, denial of entry onto international flights, extended wait times at U.S. Ports of Entry due to extra screening, as well as hours of detention and intrusive questioning (including separating family members and reviewing cell phones, laptops, and social media accounts) without allowing access to legal counsel.
+The administration also seeks to implement “enhanced vetting” of all visa applicants at consulates around the world.
 All travelers and visa applicants may be subject to increased scrutiny or delays.

 Please contact immigration counsel for specific legal advice on your case.